robertklep/my-esphome-components/delta_solivia/README.md

   # Value in milliseconds.
   throttle: 10000

-  # Here you can configure multiple inverters (at most 4, although that
+  # Here you can configure multiple inverters.
-  # maximum is arbitrary).
   #
   # Each inverter has a unique address, usually starting with "1" for the
   # first inverter, "2" for the second, etc.